Duke-CSED/data8-template/syllabus.md

 ### Team-Based Activities

-Students will work together to solve problems in lab (Wednesdays).
+Students will work together to solve problems in lab (Mondays).

 * **Individual Readiness Assurance (iRA)**.
 To assess a student’s knowledge of the assigned reading material for a topic, students will be take an iRA.
 The iRA is made up of multiple-choice questions.
 How well a student does is an indicator of how ready they are to proceed with deepening and building their knowledge, and what areas to review.